hnlee/plumtree.one/content/posts/winter-solstice-moon.md

 tags: ["poetry", "한국문학"]
 ---

 On winter solstice, Koreans eat [팥죽][patjuk] or red bean porridge, a food tradition that originates from China.
 By red bean, I mean [azuki][azuki], since Japanese names are often better known in English.
-Red bean wards off ghosts and other malevolent spirits, so on the longest night of the year, we eat red bean porridge to ward off bad luck. ([떡][tteok] or rice cake, made with red bean filling or coating, is also traditional fare for events like the hundred days celebration or the first birthday, for the same reason.)
+Red bean repels ghosts and other malevolent spirits, so on the longest night of the year, we eat red bean porridge to ward off bad luck. ([떡][tteok] or rice cake, made with red bean filling or coating, is also traditional fare for events like the hundred days celebration or the first birthday, for the same reason.)

 I didn't grow up celebrating winter solstice because my parents, being very Catholic, did not practice what they considered to be superstitions.
 But in recent years, my mother has started to make 팥죽 for the holiday.
 Perhaps it marks the transition from superstition to custom.